AmanLatya/Ride-Booking-Application/Backend/Readme.md

-# User Registration API
+# User API Documentation

+## Endpoints

+- `POST /users/register` — Register a new user
+- `POST /users/login` — Login with email and password
+- `GET /users/profile` — Get the authenticated user's profile
+- `POST /users/logout` — Logout the current user

+---

+## User Registration

-## Endpoint
+### Endpoint

 `POST /users/register`

-## Description
+### Description

 Registers a new user.
-Validates input, hashes sensitive fields, and returns a JWT token on success.
+Validates input, hashes the password, and returns a JWT token on success.

 ---

-## Request Body
+### Request Body

 Send as JSON: